tdiderich/nlp-data-model-mappings/fuzzywuzzy/README.md

 ### Understanding - challenging_ip_test.py

-* src_ip
+* Event.IP - expected `device_ip`
-    - all correct - same scores
+    - all but partial ratio correct
-* dstIp
+* EventData.srcIp - expected `srcDevice_ip`
+    - mixed bag
+    - lower ratios where actually correct in this case
+* EventData.dst_ip - expected `dstDevice_ip`
     - all correct
-    - partial ratio scored the highest (unsure if that matters)
-* client_ip
+* foo.bar.client_ip - expected `device_ip`
+    - process is correct
-    - only partial ratio was correct - although the rest had the second best option
+    - srcDevice_ip would be the second option I might have expected
-    - using all methods together wouldn't necessarily work better in this case
-* device_ip
+* foo.bar.device_ip - expected `device_ip`
+    - all but token set are correct
+    - if the ratio is 100 it's correct?
+* destination_ip - expected `dstDevice_ip`
-    - all correct - same scores
+    - all correct